 Pilgrim Church wants everybody to feel accepted for who they are; our mission from the start has been to welcome people of all identities and backgrounds with open arms.
 We wish to extend these core values further by expressing our support for the trans community.
-Church Council has decided to put up a transgender flag at the front of the church, an all-gender sign on the bathroom to welcome people regardless of their gender, and the option of putting pronouns on church nametags.
+Church Council has put up a transgender flag at the front of the church, we have a gender-neutral, single stall, accessible restroom on the first floor to welcome all, and the option of putting pronouns on church nametags.
 A person’s pronouns are the pronouns that they would like to be referred to as.
 For example, my pronouns are she/her because I identify as female.
 Males go by he/him pronouns, and non-binary people, people who fall in the middle of the gender spectrum, usually like to be referred to with they and them pronouns.
 Underneath your name tag you will have the option of putting the pronouns that you would like to be referred to as.
 This is completely optional, yet we invite you to participate as a way to make trans individuals feel supported and comfortable.
 This step in our church is important because if you are unsure what pronouns someone goes by, seeing their name tag will let you know what their pronouns are without having to ask them or guess.

 As many of you know, we had a trans person who used to work on the staff here and we fully supported and embraced who he is.
 By taking these steps, it would mean a lot to any other trans members of Pilgrim or any future trans members who join us.”